SFG 87: Incidents

+Inside Singapore

+On 8 March 2013, 2 Singapore Armed Forces full-time NSFs, Safety Officer 2nd Lieutenant Kamalasivam S/O Shanmuganathan, and Recruit Abdul Hamid Bin Abdul Smad were injured during a live hand grenade training exercise, after the recruit accidentally released the lever of a SFG 87 while pulling out the safety pin.

+2LT Kamalasivam quickly instructed REC Abdul Hamid to throw the grenade towards the impact zone.
+The grenade detonated shortly in midair after being thrown.

+The recruit sustained an injury to his finger, while the officer suffered an injury on his shoulder.
+Both the recruit and officer were treated on site, then were taken to Changi General Hospital in stable condition.

+Outside Singapore

 Assassination of Rajiv Gandhi

-On 21 May 1991, former Prime Minister of India Rajiv Gandhi was assassinated in a suicide bombing by Thenmozhi Rajaratnam, who had detonated a explosive-laden belt hidden below her dress.
+On 21 May 1991, former Prime Minister of India Rajiv Gandhi was assassinated in a suicide bombing by Thenmozhi Rajaratnam, who had detonated an explosive-laden belt hidden below her dress.

 During the investigation, a report by SIT Explosives Expert Major Manik Sab-harwal indicated that the pellets from the grenades from the belt were identical to that of the SFG 87.

 In addition, the conclusion that RDX was the only explosive present, and the discovery of markings similar to that of the grenade were uncanny.

 CBI officials ended up concluding that the Singaporean-made grenades were present at the assassination, which further developed speculation that LTTE bases were present in Singapore.